-An impressive, perhaps exhaustive, list!
-Nobody can expect to really achieve all of them, all of the time.
-It is important to recognise too that they are not equally important to all customers in the same way, at the same time.
+This list is not exhaustive.
+Remember, nobody can expect to achieve all of them, all of the time.
+It is important to recognise too that they are not equally important to all customers in the same way.
 This variability is called the 'customer experience', what a given customer receives in terms of customer service at that given moment they interact with your organisation.
 Clearly, consistently good experiences are the cornerstone of customer care.

-Now total your points and you have a percentage score out of 100.
-As before, wherever you have scored less than five, you will see for yourself those areas that you can focus on and make a determined effort to improve.
+Again, total your points to get your percentage score out of 100.
+As before, wherever you have scored less than five, you will see the areas that you can focus on and make a determined effort to improve.
 Develop your own plan to improve and then use the checklist again to monitor your own self-improvement.